 The Unified Development Code (UDC) section 5.5 states that transmission lines perpendicularly crossing a GCZ may be built overhead after following the zoning examiner special exception land use procedure (UDC 3.4.3).
 Special exception criteria D states the poles for overhead transmission lines must be set back 150' from the GCZ curbline.
-Additional details on the special exception criteria (use-specific standards) the Subject Crossing meets and how are in section 1.B.4 of this application.
 This application is for one of the three perpendicular crossings of a GCZ on the Preferred Route.
 This Subject Crossing is located at Euclid Avenue and East Broadway Boulevard.
 Here the planned transmission line runs north to south on Euclid Avenue and crosses over the GCZ of Broadway Boulevard.